Akuli/python-tutorial/if.md

 ### Using if statements

-Back in chapter 2, we learned what the boolean values True and False are.
+Now we know what True and False are.

 ```py
 >>> 1 == 1